 Despite dispute in the media, the scientific consensus is almost unanimous: the world is getting warmer as a result of human activity.
 But the scientific consensus is so clouded by politics that it’s very difficult for the average person to figure out what’s going on.
 I’m sick and tired of this, so what follows is a (hopefully) refreshing taste of dryness on the subject.
 No opinions, just the scientific consensus.

 First off, some justification for the “almost unanimous” claim above.
-After analyzing 928 papers on climate change, one study confirmed that 75 percent explicitly or implicitly supported the notion of climate change as a result of human activity.
+After analyzing 928 papers on climate change, that 75 percent explicitly or implicitly supported the notion of climate change as a result of human activity.
 The other 25 percent discussed methods or paleolithic changes in climate.
 Strikingly, none of them directly challenged the view that global warming was attributed to humans.

 Of course, there are a wide variety of models and disputes about how we can expect global warming to progress, because the weather is a chaotic system, subject to the rules of complexity.
 Positive and negative feedback loops abound, creating a system that is very difficult to predict.

 The best record we have of mainstream scientific conclusions on the subject comes from the Intergovernmental Panel On Climate Change, a collection of scientific data from the peer reviewed literature.
 The National Academy of Sciences has explicitly stated that its results are fair, and the American Meteorological Society, American Geophysical Union, and the American Association for the Advancement of Science have all issued similar statements.

 I recommend taking a look at their report: .
 I’ll spend the most of the rest of this article explaining its conclusions.

 - Using data collected from ice cores, scientists have concluded that the concentration of CO2 has risen from 280 parts per million in the pre-industrial age to 379 parts per million in 2005.